gamedevkirk/UnrealEngine-ExtendedStateTreeComponent/README.md

 # UnrealEngine-ExtendedStateComponent

-A quick extension of the Unreal Engine State Tree plugin with support for dynamically changing State Trees at runtime.</br>
+A quick extension of the Unreal Engine State Tree plugin with support for dynamically changing State Trees at runtime.
-Supports Blueprints as well as C++.</br>
+Supports Blueprints as well as C++.

 Epic will likely add this feature themselves in a future release, but we're 4 versions deep without support yet, so here we are!

 ## How to setup in your project